Khan el-Khalili: Present day

 The Khan el-Khalili today is occupied by local merchants and traders and is significantly geared towards tourists.
 Shops typically sell souvenirs, antiques and jewelry.
 The adjoining goldsmiths' souq is still important for locals.
 Although less widespread than in earlier days, many crafts workshops continue to operate within the bazaar (usually in the courtyards or upper floors of buildings) and in the surrounding districts, manufacturing some of the products sold here or exported elsewhere.

 In addition to shops, there are several coffeehouses (مقهى), restaurants, and street food vendors distributed throughout the market.
 The coffeeshops are generally small and quite traditional, serving Arabic coffee and usually offering shisha.
-One of the oldest and most famous coffeehouses is El Fishawi's, established in 1773.
+One of the oldest and most famous coffeehouses is El-Fishawy Café, established in 1773.

 The Khan al-Khalili proper is delimited by al-Muizz Street to the west, al-Muski Street to the south, and the Mosque/shrine of al-Hussein to the east, with its northern boundary less clear.
 In reality though, the bazaar area spreads beyond these limits and is closely integrated into the surrounding districts.
 For example, al-Muski street, which runs perpendicular to al-Muizz street and cuts across the south end of Khan al-Khalili, continues over a long distance and functions as a major souq street frequented by locals for much of its length.

 In addition to the important Mosque and shrine of al-Hussein, Al-Azhar University and the Al-Azhar Mosque are also nearby.
 The monumental area of Bayn al-Qasrayn is also just northwest of the district.
 Some of its historic Islamic buildings were once maintained with the help of revenues from designated shops and commercial buildings in the area.

 In literature

 Naguib Mahfouz's novel Midaq Alley (1947) is set in an alley in Khan el-Khalili.

 Pivotal events of Neal Stephenson's novel The Confusion (2004), which is the second book of his The Baroque Cycle series, are set in the caravanserai within Khan el-Khalili.

+Mohammed Avdol, one of the main characters of Stardust Crusaders, the third part of JoJo's Bizarre Adventure, owns a fortune-telling shop in Khan el-Khalili.

 P. Djeli Clark's short story The Angel of Khan el-Khalili takes place in this area and other parts of Cairo.